cxxiii/quote-generator/README.md

 ### Features

 * Display random quotes with author name and quote genre
-* Click on an author's name to view their quotes on a separate page
+* Click on an author's name to view their quotes on their author page (powered by React Router)